Sweat - 55 km

 Other Important Information

 We will deliver drop bags for runners to all aid station locations on the Sweat (60 km) course.
 Drop bags must be clearly labelled with the runner name, bib # and aid station to which it should be delivered.
-Bags must be dropped off to the registration area before 8:00 pm on Friday (Aid Stations 1 & 2) or before start on Saturday (Aid Stations 3 and 4).
+Bags must be dropped off to the registration area before 8:00 pm on Friday for Aid Stations 1 (Selkirk Slacker) & 2 (Cedar House) or before start on Saturday for Aid Stations 3 (Mount 7) and 4 (Bush Party).
 Aid Station volunteers will lay out the bags on the ground at the aid station and runners will have to find their own bags.
 We will also return bags (and any items left at aid stations) to the start/finish line at the end of the day.

 Support crew must have a pass to access the course on event day.
 Information on how to get this pass will be posted before the event.
 Crew without a pass may be denied access.
 This is enforced to reduce traffic and hazards on the event route.